Colcrys Side Effects

 Applies to colchicine: oral tablet

-Along with its needed effects, colchicine (the active ingredient contained in Colcrys) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by colchicine (the active ingredient contained in Colcrys).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking colchicine:More common
+You should check with your doctor immediately if any of these side effects occur when taking colchicine:More common

 - nausea or vomiting